lerrigatto/lerrigatto/README.md

 ### Ciao :bear:

 I like to build stuff.
 You can find me almost anywhere either as `elacava` or `lerrigatto`.
-I guess the best place to contact me is either my email or `@lerrigatto:matrix.org`.
-I really hate web development.
+I guess the best place to contact me is either my email or in kubernetes slack I really hate web development.

 <p align="center">